Emergence of Spacetime from Fluctuations

+Notice that this general form of \cref{dimH} had to be expected since $N$, being a curvature-dependent geometric invariant, should possess an expansion in scalar integrals over curvature scalars \cite{mukhanov2007introduction}. \cref{dimH} allows us to express the gravitational action basis independently as a trace,

 with $\mu= \frac{6 \pi}{\bar{\Lambda}}$.
+Since the higher order curvature corrections are suppressed by powers of $\bar{\Lambda}$, they are unobservably small at currently experimentally accessible energies.
+What speaks in favor of including these terms is that they render the gravity action $S_g$ of \cref{Einstein-Hilbert} not only very simple but also positive, since $N\in $ I\!N. This avoids the problem of the potential lower unboundedness of the Euclidean gravity action.
+We recall also that this type of correction terms is in any case necessarily induced through the renormalization of interacting fields \cite{Sakharov1, Sakharov2}.

-Notice that $S_g$ is here expressed as a trace, i.e., basis independently.
-Using the Laplace operator, we can also write the action of say $N_b$ free bosonic field species basis independently:
+We now also write the action of $N_b$ free bosonic field species basis independently:

-For simplicity, we will here choose all species to possess the same nonzero mass, $m$.
+For simplicity, we initially choose all species to possess the same nonzero mass, $m$.
 The bra-ket notation is here used to basis-independently denote fields in the Hilbert space of fields that we will sum over in the path integral.
-While the conventional representation of $S_b$ in coordinates is obtained by performing the trace in a position basis, we now perform the trace in the eigenbasis of $\Delta$, to obtain:
+The conventional representation of $S_b$ in coordinates would be obtained by performing the trace in a position basis.
+Here, we will not make the assumption that position bases exist.
+Instead, we perform the trace in the eigenbasis of $\Delta$, which is guaranteed to exist by the spectral theorem, to obtain: